-Atomic force microscope with multiple probe tips grabbing single molecules is possible.
+Developing atomic force microscope with multiple probe tips grabbing single molecules is intentionally blocked by useless quantum mechanics.

 Home page